BJP leader says will hug Mamata Banerjee if infected by coronavirus, police complaint filed

 "If my comments are demeaning, then Mamata Banerjee too had made such comments against the prime minister.
 Secondly, if one FIR has been filed against me, then at least 10 FIRs should be lodged against TMC leaders," he said.

-The state BJP leadership, however, distanced itself from Hazra''s comment.
+The state BJP leadership, however, distanced itself from Hazra's comment.

-"We don''t support such comments.
+"We don't support such comments.
 We should avoid making such remarks," a state BJP leader said.